People

 Carole Lakrout

-I am an undergraduate student at the Jackson School of Geosciences.
-I started doing research with Nicola during my first year when I approached him with my interest in caves.
-He offered me the project that I have been working on ever since.
-My research is on biologically mediated speleothem structures, so how microbial life impacts carbonate structures in caves.
-I analyze samples from a cave in Colorado called Breezeway.
-I use CT and SEM imaging to search for evidence of life on the speleothems.
-Understanding how life can impact speleothem structure could open more doors to looking for life in the geological rock record in caves and the study of unconventional energy sources of the extremophiles living in this environment.
+Carole was an undergraduate student at the Jackson School of Geosciences.
+She started doing research with Nicola during her first year when she approached him with my interest in caves.
+Carole’s research was on biologically mediated speleothem structures, so how microbial life impacts carbonate structures in caves.
+She analyzed samples from a cave in Colorado called Breezeway.
+She used CT and SEM imaging to search for evidence of life on the speleothems.
+Understanding how life can impact speleothem structure could open doors to looking for life in the geological rock record in caves and the study of unconventional energy sources of the extremophiles living in this environment.

 Say hello to Carole!